Last of COVID money helps create child care seats in rural Colorado

 Child care programs offered inside or near workplaces can reduce staff turnover, shrink commute times, boost morale, and provide child care hours that better match parents’ work hours.

 Many grant recipients got started by participating in a program that guides businesses through the complicated process of opening child care centers on their sites or nearby.
 It’s called the Design Lab and is run by the business group Executives Partnering to Invest in Children, or EPIC.
-From 2021 to 2004, the state kicked in about $270,000 to help run the program.
+From 2021 to 2024, the state kicked in more than $270,000 to help run the program.

 “The success of the Design Lab and employer-based child care model is proof that when businesses and government collaborate around family-focused solutions, we create lasting impact,” said Lisa Roy, the executive director of Colorado’s Department of Early Childhood, in a press release.